Perelandra0x309/secure-im/_pages/effguide.md

   Solution: Messengers that allow aliases (and do not expose your personal information as part of your ID)<br>
   </li>
   <li>How risky would a mistake be?
 Do you need a “foolproof” encrypted messenger?<br>
-  Solution: encryption by default or only support encrypted communication<br>
+  Solution: Only encrypted communication is possible<br>
   </li>
   <li>Are you more concerned about the the “Puddle Test” or the “Hammer Test”?<br>
   “Puddle Test”: If you accidentally dropped your phone in a Puddle and ruined it, would your messages be lost forever?
-Would you be able to recover them?<br>
+Would you be able to recover them?
+Note that the No marked in yellow means that not passing the puddle test may be something you DO want.
+Not passing this test could be desirable or not depending on your use case.<br>
   “Hammer Test”: If you and a contact intentionally took a Hammer to your phones or otherwise tried to delete all your messages, would they really be deleted?
 Would someone else be able to recover them?<br>
   </li>
   <li>Do you need features to help you verify the identity of the person you’re talking to?<br>